Tynab/YANLib/README.md

 ### NOTE

 - Elastic.Apm... (v.1.24.x and above) is spam logs.
-- DotNetCap.CAP... (v.7.x.x and above) is MongoDB error.
 - Do not [Remove Unused References...] in layers:
     - Host:
         - Microsoft.EntityFrameworkCore.Tools